 The Florida medical marijuana card you are supposed to renew annually.
 On the right side of your card, besides your birth date, there is an expiration date.
 Notifications are emailed to you starting 45 days before your card is due to expire.
 Ensure you complete your state renewal on time.
 It is advised you give yourself a minimum of 14 business days for the state to reapprove your card.
 For those who waited until after expiration, no need to worry as the state will do same day reactivation for Florida Residents.

 You Need to Renew Your Marijuana Certification with a Doctor

 While you need to get medical certification when initially applying for a medical marijuana card, you still need a recent renewal to keep the orders active.
 Florida medical certifications and orders last for seven months, and you need to see a doctor once every 210 days.
 You don’t need to see a doctor when you renew your physical state card unless your orders are due to expire.
-Renewals with a certifying doctor are very straightforward and can now be completed via Telehealth due to the COVID-19 epidemic.
+Renewals with a certifying doctor are very straightforward and were temporarily allowed to be completed via Telehealth due to the COVID-19 epidemic.
 As of July 1st, 2023 renewals are now permanently allowed via Telehealth if you are certifying through a doctor who has certified you in the past.
 The appointment itself should be no more than about 10 minutes, depending on what’s new with your condition and how many questions or concerns you may have.
 The doctor will certify you still benefit from medical marijuana as a form of treatment and will redo all your orders in the state registry for the next 7-months.

 How Much Will Your Card renewal Cost?